-You will no longer need your card reader from August this year.
-Instead of your card reader, you will use a verification code as a secure way to make sure it's you in online banking.
+Card readers are no longer needed to verify transactions on your account.
+Instead of your card reader, you will be sent a verification code by text message or email as a secure way to make sure it's you in online banking.

 Your card reader holds no sensitive or personal data.
 You don't need to worry about security when returning your card reader at any location or sending it to us by post.